 Welcome to 2 Step Divorces, a divorce mediation firm in Georgia.
-We help individuals and families navigate the process of divorce in two ways: providing information and specialized mediation services.
+We help individuals and families navigate the process of divorce in two ways: Education & Mediation Services.

 Divorce education reduces stress.
 Just like you wouldn't buy a car without a little research, you shouldn't go blindly into the divorce process either.
 We also provide free videos on common legal topics (including how to hire and use lawyers).

 We have found that spouses who take "Crash Course Divorce" together in a private appointment and then schedule their first mediation appointment about 2 weeks later typically have the highest success rate in achieving an "uncontested divorce" court filing.
 (After all, the "2 Steps" are reaching an agreement and then filing it with the court for approval.)
 Why?